-- Intellectual property
+Intellectual property

-- Victim’s Right to Review Scheme applications to the Crown Prosecution Service/police and Criminal Injuries Compensation Authority applications)
+- Crime (Victim's Rights including Victims Right to Review Scheme applications to the Crown Prosecution Service/police and Criminal Injuries Compensation Authority applications)

 Support Through Court (STC)

 The Centre has a collaboration in place with STC.
 The charity trains a number of NLS students every year who provide support to hundreds of litigants in person.

 Environmental Law Foundation

 We are a member of the Environmental Law Foundation’s law school clinic’s network, which assists individuals and community groups in environmental law cases.
 We offer this in conjunction with local law firms.

 The Legal Advice Centre has achieved financial awards for their clients totalling over £5 million since 2014.

 These resources describe the law in general terms.
 They are not intended to provide legal advice on specific situations and should not be relied upon as a source of legal advice.